White Sox vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Reds: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Nick Lodolo will start for the Cincinnati Reds on Saturday at Great American Ball Park against Andrew Vaughn and the Chicago White Sox.
-First pitch is at 6:40 PM ET for the second game of a three-game series.
+Michael Kopech will take the mound for the Chicago White Sox against the Cincinnati Reds and Nick Senzel on Sunday at 4:10 PM ET.

-The Reds are -125 moneyline favorites for this matchup against the White Sox (+105).
-A 9-run over/under has been set in this contest.
+The White Sox are listed as +105 moneyline underdogs in this matchup with the favored Reds (-130).
+A 9.5-run over/under has been set for the matchup.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.